Mykelti Brown Reveals She Is Open To Plural Marriage

 — All About The Tea (@AllAboutTheTea_) January 16, 2017

 During a fun game on the new episode of Sister Wives last night, Mykelti and Tony were asked about the polygamist lifestyle.
-When asked, Tony said “No way,” but then he added “#waitwho”?
-Now everyone was curious what this meant and if they might be adding another wife into their family eventually.
+When asked, Tony said, “No way,” but then he added “#waitwho”?
+Now, everyone is curious about what this meant and if they might be adding another wife into their family eventually.

 Mykelti Brown admitted that there have been a few names come up that she would consider having a polygamist lifestyle with in the future.
 Robyn admitted that Mykelti had never said she wouldn’t be in a polygamist family in the future, but she had always answered that it would matter if her husband wanted to or not.
-Mykelti and Tony just got married in December, so don’t expect them to be adding a new wife to the family anytime soon.
-She was shy about who the girls were that she would consider in the future.
+Mykelti and Tony just got married in December, so don’t expect them to add a new wife to the family anytime soon.
+She was shy about revealing who the girls were that she would consider in the future.

-Mykelti’s mom Christine Brown admitted that she didn’t really think they would live polygamy, but now she is very curious to find out more and see what they decide in the future.
-Everyone is just going to have to wait to see if they add another wife in the future or not.
+Mykelti’s mom, Christine Brown, admitted that she didn’t really think they would live a polygamist lifestyle, but now she is very curious to find out more and see what they decide in the future.
+Everyone is just going to have to wait to see if they add another wife in the future.

 PHOTOS: #SisterWives Mykelti Celebrates Wedding Shower — Twitter Slams Upcoming Marriage! https://t.co/urqR1NyaNf pic.twitter.com/hcuHl4kgK2